HeteroChromia420/OBQSS/README.md

 After running quickstart.sh, do not run `setup-postinst.sh` unless you're setting the openbox session for another user.

 FOR EXPERTS:
-if you aren't running quickstart.sh due to not running a debian-based distribution, obtain the equivalent to the package names in `quickstart.sh`, you can then run `setup-postinst.sh`.
+if you aren't running quickstart.sh due to not running debian or a debian-based distribution, obtain the equivalent to the package names in `quickstart.sh`, you can then run `setup-postinst.sh`.

 ## Notes